 There are some people who are not comfortable with mediation.
 If you do not like mediation, then an alternative dispute resolution that uses collaborative law can be the perfect option for you.
 Collaborative law does not consider the decision making process we usually see in the court.
 Instead, it asks for the parties to hire different attorneys who can enable them to create solutions regarding the pending issues.
-In addition to attorneys, the disputing parties can hire mental health professionals, life coaches, child s and financial experts to form a collaborative team.
+In addition to attorneys, the disputing parties can hire mental health professionals, life coaches, child specialists and financial experts to form a collaborative team.

 Like mediation, using collaborative law is a voluntary process for both parties.
 All those involved in the dispute should be able to make decisions about their future in the case, which is not possible if the issues are handled and decided by the courts.
 Collaborative law is very flexible and informal and can be adapted based on the individual’s needs of the disputing parties.
 The most significant advantage of collaborative law is that it provides both parties with equal opportunities to decide the outcome of things like child custody and sharing of family assets.

 The estimated costs of using collaborative law can vary with based on the hourly fees and the amount of time each party needs to spend with their lawyers.
 But since the collaborative process takes place outside the courtroom, it is very flexible and much cheaper than a litigation that takes years to complete.
 Collaborative approach also allows the disputing parties to bring on board other professionals to help them make decisions that are agreeable between them.